StrangeRanger/customized-unix-terminal/terminal syntax highlighting and aliases/README.md

 Place `bash_profile` in your home directory "~/" and add a "." to the beginning of the file so that it looks like this: `.bash_profile`.
-The file enables terminal syntax highlighting and contains a few useful alaises.
+The file enables terminal syntax highlighting and contains a few useful aliases.